 We recruit most of our Ph.D. students through the J. Crayton Pruitt Family Department of Biomedical Engineering at the University of Florida.
 As such, interested students are encouraged to apply for entrance into the biomedical engineering graduate program.
 Students can be admitted directly into the Ph.D. program with only a Bachelor’s (B.S.) degree.
+Applications are due in December to begin the program in August.
 Further information on the application process can be found here.

 If you are interested in joining the Musculoskeletal Biomechanics Lab as a graduate student, you are encouraged to contact Dr. Nichols directly via e-mail.

 If you are interested in joining the Musculoskeletal Biomechanics Lab as an undergraduate researcher, please contact Dr. Nichols directly via e-mail.
-In your e-mail, please include your major, expected graduation date, and a brief statement (2-5 sentences) explaining why you are interested in joining the lab.
-Please also attached a copy of your current resume.
+In your e-mail, please include (1) your major, (2) expected graduation date, (3) a brief statement explaining why you are interested in biomechanics research, and (4) a copy of your resume attached as a PDF.

 © 2017 Dr. Jennifer A. Nichols at the University of Florida